epiloque/sharness/README.md

 If some cleanup command fails, the test will not pass.
 With —immediate, no cleanup is done to help diagnose what went wrong.

-This is one of the prefix functions to be used inside expectSucess or expectFailure.
+This is one of the prefix functions to be used inside expectSuccess or expectFailure.

 -   $1.. - Commands to prepend to the list of cleanup commands.

 Examples

-    expectSucess 'test core.capslock' '
+    expectSuccess 'test core.capslock' '
         git config core.capslock true &&
         whenFinished "git config --unset core.capslock" &&
         do_something